top of page

 The transfer hub model can also work in tandem with a method called platooning, where a human driver will lead a “platoon” of several autonomous trucks directly behind them.
 This method also allows for even better fuel economy from very close following distances and reduces wind resistance, despite the inherent safety risks and increased wear and tear on public infrastructure.
 Both of these methods will restructure the trucking industry, not only in terms of business but also in geography.
 If the transfer hubs are concentrated near large urban areas, it could effectively cut off rural family-owned trucking businesses, while simultaneously lowering the freight rates they depend on to survive.

-Aurora Trucking and several of their competitors are focusing on Texas and the southern United States first.
+Aurora Innovation and several of their competitors are focusing on Texas and the southern United States first.
 This is mainly due to favorable weather and permissive regulations in those states.
 They are also targeting high density freight lanes (which are around the most people) to maximize their return on investment.
-Aurora Trucking and Kodiak Robotics are expecting to launch commercially on I-45 between Dallas and Houston by the end of 2024.
-Depending on the success of that launch, Aurora has manufacturing partnerships with Volvo and Paccar to scale production rapidly.
-Based on their 2021 investor report, they expect their autonomous lanes to reach the northern U.S. and New England by 2030.
-Aurora's 2024 investor presentation claimed that they intent to hit 2 billion driverless miles by the end of 2028.
+Aurora Innovation and Kodiak Robotics have both successfully launched their trucks in 2025.
+Depending on the continued success of that launch, Aurora has manufacturing partnerships with Volvo and Paccar to scale production rapidly.

 Autonomous trucks will first appear commercially in Texas, then spread throughout the southern United States due to weather considerations.
 The developers usually are targeting high density freight routes first to maximize their return on investment.
 Texas is also ideal because it features those high-density freight routes within a single state and has permissive regulatory policies.